Homerton International Programme - Overview

 Cultural Understanding in English Language Classes

 This part of the programme aims to develop critical thinking and communication skills, providing our students with a number of opportunities to discuss some of the most challenging issues facing society.
-Students visit Duxford Imperial War Museum to reflect and discuss the past but also visit other key cities like vibrant London City and Oxford University.
-Students will meet and interact with Academics and Professional people from a wide variety of sectors.
 Students will have an opportunity to work on a Group Project on a jointly selected topic and also will deliver an individual presentation during their stay.
 Not only will they improve their spoken English but also debating and presentation skills will be honed as well.

 If you are interested in joining the following programmes please email HIP@homerton.cam.ac.uk for further information.

-Applications are now openfor the 3 week programme 9th August to 29 August 2020.
+Applications are now open for the 3 week programme 2nd August to 22nd August 2020.
+Application Form 2020 here.

 £3300 (for more details see Fees)